Mark Beeson, Easdon Farmhouse in 2017

-Mark Beeson is a playwright and anthropologist who grew up on Dartmoor.
-He read classics at university before switching to human sciences and working briefly as a primate ecologist.
-He has conducted and published research into the history of Dartmoor and its mythology.
-As a writer, he has read his long poem, The Blue Monkeys of Zomba, on BBC Radio 3, had four plays broadcast on BBC Radio 4, and written a book on Dartmoor for the Countryside Commission.
-He has created over thirty community plays, working extensively with teenagers and in primary schools as a workshop leader and director.
+A playwright and anthropologist who grew up on Dartmoor, Mark read classics at university before switching to human sciences and working as a primate ecologist.
+He conducted and published research into the history of Dartmoor and its mythology.
+As a writer, he read his long poem, The Blue Monkeys of Zomba, on BBC Radio 3, had four plays broadcast on BBC Radio 4 and had written a book on Dartmoor for the Countryside Commission.
+Through MED Theatre he created nearly fifty community plays, working extensively with teenagers and in primary schools as a workshop leader and director.
 Mark was the original founder of MED Theatre and was in the role of Artistic Director until the time of his death in February 2022.

-Abby has been MED Theatre’s education officer since October 2008, starting as Education Officer and then becoming part-time Education Manager in 2016.
+Abby has worked for MED Theatre’s since October 2008, starting as Education Officer and then becoming part-time Education Manager in 2016.
 Having worked closely alongside Mark Beeson for nearly 14 years at the time of his death, she then stepped into his shoes at the helm of MED Theatre, as Mark had hoped she would someday.
 Abby gained a First Class honours degree in drama from Exeter University in 2003 and went on to study an MA in acting at East 15 drama school in London.
 Throughout her training Abby gained experience in stage combat techniques, physical theatre, music and dance.
 Following her MA she worked as an actress for three years in London and toured schools across the UK and Ireland as an education worker.
 Keen to work with a company that would reach out to local communities and young people, Abby returned to Devon, where she was delighted to join MED Theatre.

 Gillian Webster has been involved with MED Theatre since 1987 on a freelance basis as a musician, composer, and creative music workshop leader.
 She joined MED Theatre’s staff base as Company Development Officer in September 2009, working 3 days a week.
 At the time of Mark Beeson’s death Gillian, alongside Abby, stepped up and has taken on greater responsibility for the organisational running of MED Theatre.
 Gillian studied physics with geophysics at Exeter University, completing research for a PhD in crystallography before changing direction to pursue a career in the arts and music, her original love.
 Her compositions have been used on a TV advertisement for Kent’s Cavern, for two computer games, to commemorate Holocaust Memorial Day in Exeter and to celebrate a choir exchange between South Brent and Châteauneuf-du-Faou.

 Suvi joined MED theatre in May 2016.
 Suvi is a graduate of the Central School of Speech and Drama at the University of London and has an MA in Theatre and Global Development from the University of Leeds.
 Suvi has worked as a community artist in Finland developing ways to incorporate arts into social security services and leading activities for their clientele.
 She has coordinated and led projects and theatre groups for young people and adults with varying needs and backgrounds and is thrilled to work for MED Theatre who share her passion for creating opportunities for communities to participate, develop and excel.
 Suvi has grown up in the countryside in Finland and feels very much at home in Dartmoor and Moretonhampstead.

-Rose joined MED Theatre in November 2018 in the new role of Funding and Sustainability Officer.
+Rose joined MED Theatre in November 2018 in the role of Funding and Sustainability Officer.
 She trained in Contemporary Storytelling and Performance at the Eden Project and went on to receive a first-class honors degree in Theatre and Performance from Plymouth Conservatoire.
-Throughout her, training Rose gained experience in interdisciplinary performance making, drama facilitation, storytelling, and small-scale theatre.
-Above all it was through her training she came to realise the power the arts have to be a catalyst for positive transformation in society.
-Rose is elated to be a part of the relevant work MED Theatre is doing in and around Dartmoor.

-This post has been funded by a grant from Heritage Lottery Fund Resilient Heritage.
+This post was funded by a grant from Heritage Lottery Fund Resilient Heritage.

 Having graduated from the University of Exeter in 2014 with a first class honours degree in Drama, Lucy spent the following year developing her theatre practice within communities across Devon, specialising in the development of young people.
-During that period, Lucy assistant directed a Theatre Royal Plymouth Young Company production, worked in disadvantaged urban areas as a Lead Practitioner for both the TRP and The Northcott Theatre, founded her own youth theatre company that aims to raise creative aspirations in young people and acted in a London-based production that partnered with ‘Talk2Minds’ charity and promoted awareness of PTSD.
 Lucy worked for MED Theatre from October 2016 to November 2017 and is working for Theatre Royal Plymouth.

 Sarah joined MED Theatre in February 2013 in the new post of Artistic Assistant.
 She originally trained in Theatre Design at the Royal Welsh College of Music and Drama (Cardiff), graduating in 2012 with a First Class BA(hons) degree.
 Sarah has worked as a designer, design assistant, puppet maker and prop maker for a number of theatre companies.
-In the south west this has included Puppetcraft, The Abyss Theatre Company and Theatre Alibi.
-Previous experience elsewhere has included National Theatre Wales and the Finborough Theatre, London.
-Sarah has also worked as an assistant practitioner for the Theatre Royal Plymouth’s Creative Learning department.
-She has developed a specialism in puppet theatre, her particular passion.
 Sarah founded and ran MED Theatre’s drama club for 5-7 year olds, ‘Rising Lights’.

 After studying Politics at UCL, where she spent more time getting involved in theatre and outdoor education, Grace followed her feet to Spain where she set up a theatre company, Dusty Apple, and worked in Barcelona for two years.
 Returning to England she worked with the National Youth Theatre, the CYN in Bristol and in Devon on The Common Players production of Jerusalem.
 Her love for theatre and the outdoors has brought her to Devon where she was very excited to work for MED Theatre for a year, including being the lead creator of their Whitehorse Hill promenade play.

 MED Theatre is governed by a board of directors, who are its trustees.
-Currently the board is as follows: Jess Wynn-Jones (Chair), Julia Oliver (Vice Chair), Olivia Young (Vice Chair), Mark Woolner (Treasurer), Fiona Avis, Claire Smith, Jess Wynne-Jones, Rae Hoole, Christine Holding, Allison Caverhill.
+Currently the board is as follows: Jess Wynn-Jones (Chair), Julia Oliver (Vice Chair), Olivia Young (Vice Chair), Mark Woolner (Treasurer), Fiona Avis, Rae Hoole, Allison Caverhill.